ApolloFoundation/Apollo/USERS-GUIDE.md

   - start via the browser interface
   - requires only:
     - decent amount of the base currency APL
-    - running NRS (browser or tab can be closed)
+    - running ARS (browser or tab can be closed)
     - very little CPU power

 ----